Mixed-Vegetable Curry Recipe

 - Add all chopped veggies and green peas, except tomatoes.
 Throw in some salt.
-Saute on a high heat for 3-4 minutes.
+Saute on high heat for 3 to 4 minutes.

 - Add chopped tomatoes.
 Continue cooking till they wilt.
 Now add paneer cubes.
 Mix well.
 At this point, the contents should be somewhat dry.

 - Add ground masala paste.
 Don't add water now.
 Reduce the heat.
-Saute the masala with the veggies for 2-3 minutes or till you get a nice aroma of the roasted spices and cashew nuts.
+Saute the masala with the veggies for 2 to 3 minutes or till you smell the nice aroma of the roasted spices and cashew nuts.